-$221 million false claims slip by Oklahoma officials' turned backs, for one group!
+$221 million in false claims slipped by Oklahoma officials' turned backs?

 April 12, 2009, updated

 Update: Since this article was originally written a lot has occurred.
 First State Bank Altus OK wastaken over by bank regulators, as result of the Colorado FBI launching an investigation January 2009.
 First State Bank it's holding company FSB Bancorp Altus, and venture investment funding LLC's should have but did undergo an intensive investigation.